pmcgee69/compiler-explorer/Delphi & C++Builder Specifics.md

 - npm update webpack

 Substitute the following files from this repo :  (make changes to directories and installed versions as necessary)
 - \lib\languages.js   -  Comment out languages as desired.
+(or compare to, or use, ...)
+- \lib\languages.PasWin.js

 For Object Pascal compilers :
 - \lib\compilers\pascal.js